astampoulis/makam-paper-funpearl/makamcode/06-structural.md

 ADVISOR.
 You are correct, it would fail in that case.
 But in my experience, it's better to define how to handle unification variables as needed, in each new structurally recursive predicate.
 In this case, we should never get into that situation based on how we have defined `typeq`.

 \begin{scenecomment}
-(Our heroes try out a few examples and convince themselves that this works OK and no endless loops happen when things don't typecheck correctly.)
+(Roza and Hagop try out a few examples and convince themselves that this works OK and no endless loops happen when things don't typecheck correctly.)
 \end{scenecomment}

 <!--